 An amazing quality of Chi Kung is that we don't need to know where a blockage is in order to get rid of it.
-When Chi Kung is practiced correctly it generates a flow of energy (or Chi/Qi) through the body.
+When Chi Kung is practiced correctly it generates a flow of Chi/Qi) energy (or through the body.
 Because Chi will naturally always flow to any area of low energy (which is also where the blockage is) we can overcome illness often before we are even aware of it!